joshmarshall/zerotask/README.md

 Intended to be a simple, extensible task system inspired by Celery but using only ZeroMQ+JSON-RPC (and eventually some kind of result store like Redis.)

-Right now this is a really crappy prototype.
-I mean, really crappy. *really*
+Right now this is a pretty crappy prototype, without proper workers in the node, etc.

 Concepts
 --------